 The boutonniere was made of ranunculus, blue thistle, and a kale leaf wrapped with burlap.

 La Belle Elaine’s, a Seattle bridal shop, contributed the gorgeous Jim Hjelm dress.
 They were amazing to work with and had a fabulous selection of dresses for us to choose from!
-Mai of Ruche donated a pair of kick-ass boots and Krystle of Feathers and Frills donated the lovely hairflower.
-You can check both of their shops out by clicking on their ads in our sidebar.
+Mai of Shop Ruche donated a pair of kick-ass boots and Krystle of Feathers and Frills donated the lovely hair flower.